WICG/display-locking/README.md

 user-agent processed rendering updates co-operatively, yielding periodically to allow script or user interactions to happen.

-The current consideration is only for an element to be locked before it is inserted into the DOM.
-Display locking can later be extended to lock elements already in the DOM, either freezing their visual state, or making them invisible.
+The visual content of an element's subtree which is locked for display does not change.
+Specifically, if the element already existed in the DOM, then the content that was present at the time the lock was acquired remains.

 If the element was locked before being inserted into the DOM, then it is effectively inserted in a hidden state, which means the user agent does not